Soul Care That Goes

 The Brain Needs New Pathways & New Attachments

 Modern neuroscience confirms what Scripture has always taught: we are embodied souls, and what happens in the body shapes the soul.
 Early attachment experiences literally wire the brain for connection or self-protection.
-Trauma stores itself neurologically.
-Addiction forges deep neural grooves.
-But the same brain that was shaped by pain can be reshaped — by safe relationship, honest story-telling, and the slow work of building new patterns of trust.
+Trauma forges deep neural grooves — but the same brain that was shaped by pain can be reshaped by safe relationship, honest story-telling, and the slow work of building new patterns of trust.

 - Attachment theory: early relational experiences wire our implicit memory and shape every future relationship